-Students who have not missed any tests may be permitted to retake one test in the hopes of improving their course grade.
-This retake will be given, at the latest, during "finals week" for the current semester.
+At their Instructors discretion a student may be permitted to retake one test unless there is a missed test in the hopes of improving their course grade.
+This retake will be given at the latest during "finals week" for the current semester.